mutualmobile/react-native-barricade/README.md

 **1. Create and start Barricade**

 Create an instance of Barricade with the help of the `createBarricade` function.
 While calling this function, you can pass an array of `RequestConfig`(optional) to register the request configs.
-You can also register a request config later by making use of `registerRequest` method on the barricade instance.
+You can also register a request config later by making use of the `registerRequest` method on the barricade instance.

 **:warning: Make sure to do this in index.js so that you can start Barricade before hitting any API.**